ptsefton/chordprobook/README.md

 ## The local dialect of Chordpro format

 Chordpro format has no formal definition, and many different implementations.
+This implementation is designed to be relaxed and pragmatic about what it accepts.

 Chordpro files are plain-text files with chords inline in square brackets, eg [C].
 It uses formatting 'directives'.

 ### Chords